Forfar: Railway

 The town was once served by Forfar railway station, which ran goods and passenger lines until 3 September 1967 when it closed for passenger transport as part of the Beeching cuts; a goods line from Perth continued until 1982.
 The station was located on the main line of the Caledonian Railway from Glasgow Buchanan Street to Aberdeen, which was the furthest north link in the chain of the West Coast Main Line from London Euston.
 Lines also went to Dundee, Arbroath, Brechin and Kirriemuir.
 The station has since been demolished and replaced by a small housing estate.
 However, a major locomotive shed remains and is in use for vehicle body manufacture.
 Some bridges and cuttings still survive but the site of the goods station, which was the town's original railway station before the one near the County Buildings was built, is now mainly residential properties.

 Buses

 Local bus services are operated predominantly by Stagecoach Strathtay, Moffat & Williamson and JP Coaches.
 Key routes connect the town with Dundee, Kirriemuir, Edzell and Arbroath.

+Ember route E1 from Aberdeen to Edinburgh serves a prebooked stop here.